Vanova/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── envs               <- Environment settings files: Anaconda, Dockerfile ├── experiments
+    │   ├── logs
+    │   ├── params         <- Training settings, hyperparameters
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    │   ├── submissions    <- Evaluation model results, submission to the challenge leaderboard │   ├── system         <- Trained and serialized models, model predictions, or model summaries │   └── experiment.py  <- Main file to run the particular experiment, it is based on the framework in 'src' folder │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references         <- Manuals, literature and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting